 8 Tips for Skiing with Kids:

-You know how children can be about taking instruction from their own parents.
-Save yourself (and the kids) unnecessary aggravation and sign them up for a lesson.
-Or sign up the whole family for an adult & child private lesson.
+You know how children can be about taking instruction from their own parents, right?
+Well, save yourself (and the kids) unnecessary aggravation and sign them up for a lesson, or a series of lessons.
+Or, sign up the whole family for an adult and child private lesson.

 Tip #2 Keep Everyone Warm

 Nothing spoils the fun like frozen fingers and toes.
-Dress in layers.
-Wear wool or synthetic ski socks and properly fitting boots.
-Always have neck gaiters with you (if not on) and remember that mittens are warmer than gloves.
+Be sure to dress your children in plenty of layers.
+It’s easier to cool off than to get warm.
+Your kids should wear wool or synthetic ski socks and properly fitting boots.
+Always make sure that they have neck gaiters with them (if not on) and remember that mittens are warmer than gloves.

 Tip #3 Keep It Fun

-Play games such as follow the leader (which is great for working on turns) or sing songs.
+Play games on the slopes, such as follow the leader (which is great for working on turns) or sing songs.
 Keep it light, remember, if they like an activity, their ability will follow.

 Tip #4 Keep it Safe

-Wear helmets and always have eye protection; I recommend having both goggles and sunglasses with you.
+Kids should wear helmets and always have eye protection.
+It’s a good idea to have both goggles and sunglasses on hand because the conditions can change throughout the day.
 Use equipment that is in excellent condition, and stay on runs that are appropriate for the least experienced skier in the group.

 Tip #5 Don't Overdo It

-Take brakes, drink hot chocolate, rest and warm up in the lodge; for young children and newbies, ease into it with a half-day (or days) of skiing.
+Skiing is supposed to be fun.
+Don’t make it a chore.
+Take breakss, drink hot chocolate, rest and warm up in the lodge; for young children and beginner skiers, ease into it with a half-day (or days) of skiing.

 Tip #6 Expect the Unexpected

-When skiing with children, it is always a good idea to bring a small pack with sunscreen, extra mittens, tissues, and snacks.
-Ski lodges typically have lockers or cubbies where you can leave a small bag or pack.
+Follow the Boy Scout mantra – always be prepared.
+When skiing with children, it is always a good idea to bring a small backpack with sunscreen, extra mittens, tissues, and snacks.
+Big Sky Resort has day use lockers where you can leave a small bag or pack.

 Tip #7 Mix It Up

-Take advantage of some other activities such as sledding/ tubing, dog sled tours or snowmobiles.
-Adding variety to your trip will keep things interesting and less physically strenuous.
+Take advantage of some other activities such as sledding, tubing, zip lining, dog sled tours or snowmobiles.
+Adding variety to your Montana ski trip will keep things interesting and less physically strenuous.

 Tip #8 Know When to Say When